unified

 Types

 This package is fully typed with TypeScript.
-It exports Options and Components types, which specify the interface of the accepted props and components.
+It exports the additional types AllowElement, ExtraProps, Components, Options, and UrlTransform.

 Compatibility